tapptitude/TTFortuneWheel-iOS/README.md

 - Drawn and animated using CoreGraphics
 - Customize(Font, Slice Color, Stroke, Frame color, width and shadow)
 - Predictible rotation to any slice
-- Exposes methods for custom Core Grapgics drawings for each slice
+- Exposes methods for custom Core Graphics drawings for each slice
 - Dynamic size

 ## Requirements